 Dr. Ian Beddis

 Dr. Beddis became a Member in April 2013 and serves on the ASC’s Human Resources Committee.
 He has more than 37 years of experience working in the financial services field.
 Dr. Beddis has sat on numerous boards and is currently Co-Chairman of the Brock University Presidents Advisory Board and sits as a board member for the Strathcona Tweedsmuir School Foundation, the Theatre Calgary Foundation and the Carthy Foundation.
 In addition to his Masters in Economics, Dr. Beddis received an honorary doctorate from Brock University in 2000.

 Webster (Web) Macdonald, Q.C.

-Mr. Macdonald became a Member in March 2012 and serves on the ASC’s Governance Committee.
+Mr. Macdonald became a Member in March 2012 and serves as Chair of the ASC's Human Resources Committee.
 He was has more than 40 years of experience in the legal profession and has practiced extensively in the field of litigation.
 He is a recently retired partner of Blake, Cassels & Graydon law firm in Calgary and is a member of the Chartered Institute of Arbitrators.
 Mr. Macdonald has served as a bencher of The Law Society of Alberta, President of the Calgary Bar Association, Chairman of the Calgary Police Commission, Chairman of the Board of Directors of the Glenbow Museum and member of the Canadian Museum of Civilization/Canadian War Museum.
 He is currently a member of the Dean's Advisory Committee at the Faculty of Medicine at the University of Calgary.

 Bradley Nemetz, Q.C.

 Mr. Nemetz became a Member in April 2013 and serves on the ASC’s Governance Committee.
 He is a partner in the litigation department at Bennett Jones LLP.
 Mr. Nemetz has served as a bencher of The Law Society of Alberta and has also chaired a number of Law Society committees and taskforces including the Conduct Committee, Finance Committee, Audit Committee, Professional Committee, Third-Party Funding Taskforce and Trust Funds Taskforce.
 Mr. Nemetz is a Fellow of the American College of Trial Lawyers and was appointed Queen's Counsel in 2002.

 Ann Rooney, FCA, ICD.D